 Find the right pathway for you

 There are two pathway options available in the Exercise Sciences BSc.
 Pathways are chosen in your second year of study.
-Watch this video to hear how these pathways are different and to find the right pathway for you.
+Watch this video to find out how these pathways are different and to discover the right pathway for you.

 Where can Exercise Sciences take you?